manual car gear stick

 Gearboxes were also much vaguer than today, making it more difficult to find gears.

-Today, most cars have at least five gears, although six gears are becoming increasingly common.
+Today, most cars have at least five gears, with six gears increasingly becoming the norm

-By having an extra-high sixth gear, the engine can run at little more than tickover during motorway cruising, helping reduce fuel consumption.
+By having an extra-high sixth gear, the engine can run at lower revs during motorway cruising, helping reduce fuel consumption.

-Seven-speed manual gearboxes are rare but they do exist – you can get one in supercars such as the Porsche 911 and Chevrolet Corvette.
+Seven-speed manual gearboxes are rare but they do exist – you can get them in supercars such as the Porsche 911 and Chevrolet Corvette.

-For more information on passing your theory test and booking the practical driving test, visit our learing to drive section.
+For more information on passing your theory test and booking the practical driving test, visit our learning to drive section.

 What are the advantages of manual gearboxes?